HU-Science/prevention-targeting/README.md

 # Prevention Targeting
 CODE4PA Prevention Targeting

-Our writing and coding are stored in the Dropbox folder.
-The data are stored in the github team site repository.
+The data and code are stored in the github team site repository.

 The following listed how to use R to link to our Github data repository